-You may be a strict parent as you want what is best for your son.
-You think he will be a good boy by imposing rules and guidelines.
+You may be a strict parent because you want what is best for your son.
+You think he will be a good boy if you impose rules and guidelines.
 But, your parenting style doesn’t always result in your desired outcome.
-He is probably so mean to you, as your authoritative parenting style makes him frustrated.
+He is probably so mean to you, because your authoritative parenting style makes him frustrated.

 4. Feeling undervalued

-If your son acts over, he may struggle with his self-esteem and confidence.
+If your son acts out, he may struggle with his self-esteem and confidence.
 He feels undervalued and insecure.
-As his defense mechanism, he takes his emotional feeling toward you as the closest party.
+As his defense mechanism, he directs his emotional feelings toward you as the closest party.
 Perhaps, his feeling has been going on for so long.
 As he is not able to maintain it, he feels worthless.

-He will keep his distance from you because he thinks he doesn’t deserve to get anything.
+He will keep his distance from you because he thinks he doesn’t deserve anything.
 Feeling undervalued often underlies depression and anxiety.
-Both of them easily make your son angry and rebellious.
+Both of them make your son angry and rebellious.

 How to help your son?
 Validate his feelings and use your active listening skills.
 Let him unleash his feelings.
-When cooling off, you can talk to him in a therapeutic voice.
+When he has cooled off, you can talk to him in a therapeutic voice.
 Help your son to figure out the best solution to his problem.

 5. Asserting his Identity

-When your son is asserting himself, he is going against you.
+When your son asserts himself, he is going against you.
 He wants to gain independence.
 Of course, your beloved son will express himself with defiance and anger by saying “no” to everything.
-It happens since he can’t get it in his own way.
+It happens since he can’t get it on his own.
 His behavior belongs to a self-affirmation.
 It is a natural process you should understand and follow.

 6. Bad Name-calling

-If you love calling your son by other names, please use fun and cute nicknames like “Babyface, chubby cheek, sweetheart, handsome, and other.
+If you love calling your son by other names, please use fun and cute nicknames like “Babyface,” “chubby cheeks,” sweetheart, handsome, and others.
 These names will not have a bad impact on him.
-Moreover, it is effective to enhance the parent-child family bond.
-By calling him nicknames he loves, it also can increase communication.
+Moreover, it is effective in enhancing the parent-child family bond.
+By giving him nicknames he loves, it can also increase communication.

 7. Stop labeling your son

 Most parents easily label their children.
 You may also label your son based on various biological and social features, including gender, appearance, age, and more.
 Perhaps, you often give him bad tags, which can impact his emotional expressions.
-It has harmful effects like being so mean to you.
-Labeling your kid is a poor parenting habit you should avoid.
+It has harmful effects, like being so mean to you.
+Labeling your child is a poor parenting habit you should avoid.

 8. Inadequacy of Attention

 Your son is mean to you because he probably is the inadequacy of your attention.
 You do not react mentally and physically when he gets angry.
 So, he thinks that you don’t care about him.
-His emotional feeling is getting high when you are freezing up without keeping him calm.
+His emotional state gets worse when you freeze up without keeping him calm.
 He wants to show you that he needs your attention and affection.

 9. Getting Physical

 If your beloved son easily acts out, he might get physical with you, his friends, or someone else.
-In the past, you might haven’t controlled your emotion and punished your son with physical sanction.
+In the past, you might haven’t controlled your emotion and punished your son with physical sanctions.
 Your son felt that you should apologize to him.
 But you haven’t done it.
-You felt that your son begin escalating the problems.
+You felt that your son began escalating the problems.

 10. Overly Harsh Punishments

 To make your son disciplined, you may give him punishment.
-But, he felt that the punishment is too harsh.
+But, he felt that the punishment was too harsh.
 It leads to his anger and defiance.
-He sometimes screamed and shouted at you to express his anger.
+He sometimes screams and shouts at you to express his anger.
 The more you give punishment to him, the worse your son gets.
 It makes his anger out of control.

 11. Lack of respect, caring, and empathy

-You think fulfilling his basic physical needs, including food, clothing, and shelter is enough.
+You think fulfilling his basic physical needs, including food, clothing, and shelter, is enough.
 Remember!
 He also needs your emotional needs, including love, attention, affection, and caring.
 If this condition goes on for so long, it will harm his mental development.
-Instead of meeting his physical need, you should also build a family bond to gain his emotional needs.
+Instead of meeting his physical needs, you should also build a family bond to meet his emotional needs.

 12. Unrealistic Expectations

 Why is my son so mean to me?
 You probably expect him to meet unattainable or irrational standards.
 If he couldn’t get it, you gave him a punishment.
 It causes a rebellious act to you.
-For example, your son is always expected to reach A-score every examination in his school.
+For example, your son is always expected to achieve an A on every examination in his school.
 If he can’t, you limit his pocket money.
-He felt burdened with your expectation and got defiant to fight for your unhealthy standard.
+He felt burdened by your expectations and got defiant to fight for your unhealthy standard.

 13. Unreasonable rules

 One of the reasons why your kid is so mean is because of unreasonable rules or unilateral regulations.
-You may often set strict regulations applying to your son instead of negotiating, talking to him, and allowing him to speak.
+You may often apply strict regulations to your son instead of negotiating with him, talking to him, and allowing him to speak.
 It means that your rules are dishonest, unreasonable, and unilateral.
 Moreover, you don’t tell him why you apply the rules.

 14. Parent’s Over-involvement

-Nobody likes to be over-involvement and controlled, including your son.
+Nobody likes to be overly involved and controlled, including your son.
 His rebellion and defiance may be due to the controlling parenting in several aspects like school, problem-solving skills, emotional and social well-being, and more.
-Your son also wants to have his own decision in his life.
+Your son also wants to make his own decisions in life.
 Controlling him just makes your son angrier.

-You should avoid over-involved and controlling parenting because it harms his developmental skills.
-Give your son a space to manage his life.
-You can also help him to deal with decision-making processes.
-It is better to improve his emotional skills in handling arising problems in his life.
+You should avoid overly involved and controlling parenting because it harms his developmental skills.
+Give your son a little space to manage his life.
+You can also help him deal with decision-making processes.
+It is better to improve his emotional skills in handling problems that arise in his life.

 15. Overwhelmed feelings